The gluten-free craze is huge in America.

 Most beers and some wines have gluten in them.
 If you are intolerant or sensitive to gluten, you may need to re-think your drink.

-Why do People go Gluten-Free?
+Why Do People Go Gluten-Free?

-Many go gluten-free because of health reasons.
+The number one reason is for health.
 One serious condition is called Celiac disease, a fairly rare auto-immune disease (about one in a hundred people have it) that causes intestinal inflammation and/or damage after gluten is consumed.
 Some also have non-Celiac gluten sensitivity, which can cause symptoms like headaches and numbness in the arms and legs.
 Some simply go gluten-free for the believed health benefits.

 It’s always a good idea to consult a medical professional before going gluten-free.
 If you do have Celiac disease or gluten sensitivity, doctors will have to assess your body’s reaction gluten.
 Most people do not need to avoid gluten.

-Why some people avoid gluten, even if they are not sensitive to it?
+Why some people avoid gluten, even if they are not sensitive to it

 There are obvious positives for those with Celiac disease or gluten sensitivity, but what about those of us who are just curious?
 Here are some reasons that many go gluten-free for: